 From co-living space to a mid-century family home, Singapore-style

-Once a seven-room co-living maze, this 1950s walk-up has been completely rebuilt into a nostalgic, Singapore-style mid-century family home for a young couple and their two little ones.
+Once a seven-room co-living maze, this 1950s walk-up has been completely rebuilt into a nostalgic, Singapore-style mid-century family home for a couple and their two little ones.

 • From co-living space to a mid-century family home, Singapore-style